naseefro/facebookpost-reactjs-material-ui-graphql/README.md

   </p>
   <h1 align="center">facebook post</h1>

-This sample is made with [React](https://github.com/facebook/react), [Material UI](https://github.com/callemall/material-ui) and a lot of efforts. feel free to fork and have fun with it.
+This sample is made with [React](https://github.com/facebook/react), [Material UI](https://github.com/callemall/material-ui)[Graphql](https://github.com/facebook/graphql).feel free to fork and have fun with it.